alokgaurav04/da6401_assignment1/README.md

 #Question 2 :

 Run the Q_No_2.py file to output the probability distribution for all classes of some samples in Fashion_Mnist data.
+Comment the Line No-163 ( wandb.log() ) in NeuralNetwork.py while running this code

 #Question 3: